 First you will take your original diploma to a notary public or lawyer.
 They will give you a notarized photocopy of your original diploma (This is so you don’t have to send your original diploma to Korea in the mail).

 Then you will need to take your notarized photocopy of your original diploma to your nearest Korean Consulate to get it notarized as well.
 If you live close by, you can take it in person but if not you will have to mail it in.
 You will need to give them: the notarized photocopy of your original, 1 sets of university transcripts and the fee.

 If you mail your documents, please send them by FEDEX and include a FEDEX self addressed package for them to send your documents back.
 This way they will not get lost.
 You will receive a tracking number.

 When you receive you notarized photocopy of your original diploma make sure it has been notarized by the Korean consulate.

-To see a sample of the notarized photocopy of the original diploma needed to teach English in Korea, click here.
+To see a sample of the notarized photocopy of the original diploma, click here.

-To see a sample of the notarized photocopy of the original diploma that has also been notarized by the Korean embassy needed to teach English in Korea, click here.
+To see a sample of the notarized photocopy of the original diploma that has also been notarized by the Korean embassy, click here.